microsoft/ignite-learning-paths-training-aiml/aiml21/README.md

 * Choose to Upgrade the workspace to the **Enterprise edition (Preview)** [see more information on current pricing here](https://azure.microsoft.com/en-us/pricing/details/machine-learning/) - you will need enterprise edition to complete the experiment demo (demo 2)
 * Launch the **Preview UI**
 * Create a **Notebook VM**
-    * Select 'Notebook VMs' from left pane
+    * Select 'Compute' from left pane
-    * Select 'New'
+    * Select 'New' under 'Notebook VMs'
     * Provide a 'Notebook VM Name' (all lowercase)
     * Keep the default size VM provided
     * Once created select 'Jupyter Link'